UTDNebula/website/docs/about/projects/utd-grades.md

 a website built by [Jeffrey Wang](https://jeffw.xyz/) while he was a student the Texas Academy of Mathematics and Science at the University of North Texas.
 The project was built as a part of [ACM UTD's](https://acmutd.co) Labs initiative and maintained by its team.
-In summer 2021, UTD Grades became a Project Nebula project to give it better focus.
+In summer 2021, UTD Grades became a Nebula Labs project to give it better focus.

-In fall 2021, Project Nebula announced that UTD Grades would get an upgrade due for spring 2022.
+In fall 2021, Nebula Labs announced that UTD Grades would get an upgrade due for spring 2022.
 This upgrade would revamp the interface to provide more information to students.